AvanOsch/script.lightmanager/README.md

-# script.lightmanager
+# Kodi Lightmanager
-Control jBMedia Lightmanager from Kodi in Linux
+Control jBMedia Lightmanager from Kodi on Linux systems

+This addon will create an interface to control your LightManger from within kodi.

+It requires https://github.com/curzon01/light-manager-c-ext to be installed